percona/everest-doc/docs/API.md

 Percona Everest provides a set of APIs that enable you to access its features programmatically.
 These APIs provide a convenient and efficient way for developers to interact with the various functionalities of Percona Everest.

-## Swagger API documentation
+## Readme.io API documentation

-Percona Everest lets you visually interact with API resources representing all objects within Percona Everest.
-You can browse the API using the UI, accessible at the `/swagger endpoint` URL.
+While you can achieve many tasks using either the Percona Everest user interface or CLI, leveraging the API allows for easier integration into your technology infrastructure.

+Check out our API endpoints for Percona Everest, where you can perform a wide range of functions.

-To access the API, click [Percona Everest API](https://docs.percona.com/everest-api-doc/){:target="_blank"}.
+To access the API, click [Percona Everest API](https://percona-everest.readme.io/){:target="_blank"}.